 Under this alternative, acute and chronic aquatic toxicity numeric water quality objectives would be established, with a program of implementation that reduces the probability that persistent toxicity would be detected and identified.
 This could be accomplished through altering the reasonable potential analysis requirements in the Provisions, which could result in fewer dischargers being required to conduct routine acute and/or chronic toxicity monitoring.
 This could also be accomplished by changing the chronic toxicity routine monitoring frequencies in the Provisions, so that dischargers are required to conduct fewer chronic aquatic toxicity tests.

 The program of implementation in the Provisions could be revised to increase the percent effect required for reasonable potential analysis from 10 percent to a higher percent effect, such as 20 or 25 percent.
 If the percent effect for reasonable potential is changed to match the RMD, not as many dischargers would have reasonable potential and, therefore, would not have effluent limitations and toxicity monitoring requirements.
-This alternative could also require POTW dischargers authorized to discharge at a rate equal to or greater than 5 MGD to conduct a reasonable potential analysis for chronic toxicity, rather than requiring them to conduct routine chronic toxicity monitoring and comply with effluent limitations.
+This alternative could also require POTW dischargers authorized to discharge at a rate equal to or greater than 5 and that are required to have a pretreatment program MGD to conduct a reasonable potential analysis for chronic toxicity, rather than requiring them to conduct routine chronic toxicity monitoring and comply with effluent limitations.

 This would fail to meet project goal 2, which is to “[a]dopt a program of implementation to control toxicity in discharges and achieve and maintain the toxicity water quality objectives in California waters” as assigning reasonable potential only after an exceedance of the water quality objective would not effectively achieve or maintain the toxicity water quality objectives.

 The program of implementation could also be revised to reduce the frequency of monitoring for chronic toxicity.
 For example, dischargers with reasonable potential that are authorized to discharge at a rate equal to or greater than 5 MGD could be required to conduct quarterly routine chronic toxicity monitoring rather than monthly routine chronic toxicity monitoring.

-Dischargers with reasonable potential that are authorized to discharge at a rate of less than 5 MGD could be required to conduct annual or semiannual routine chronic toxicity monitoring rather than quarterly routine chronic toxicity monitoring.
-This approach may result in no monitoring for some dischargers that would be required to conduct routine chronic toxicity monitoring under the Provisions and very minimal chronic toxicity monitoring for others.
+Dischargers with reasonable potential that are authorized to discharge at a rate of less than 5 MGD could be required to conduct annual routine chronic toxicity monitoring rather than semiannual or quarterly routine chronic toxicity monitoring.
+This approach may result in less monitoring for some dischargers.

 Due to the nature of discharge from many POTWs, and the potential for toxic discharge from any permittee, this approach would likely miss toxic events and therefore also fail to meet project goal 1.
 This alternative would not be adequately protective of water quality, beneficial uses, or aquatic habitat.

 WATER CODE SECTION 13241 AND OTHER REQUIRED CONSIDERATIONS